Some of our best practices for keeping valuables — such as laptop, money & credit cards — safe from thieves while you’re traveling!

 - While Sleeping on a train, bus, crowded hostel room, or any other public place, always keep your money, passport, credit cards and camera memory cards on you.
 Preferably in a money belt.
 Most likely you will wake up if somebody tries reaches down your pants while you are sleeping.
 At least I hope so.

 - If I’m sleeping on a train or in a public place, I use a lock or PacSafe for my small backpack and lock it to something secure or sleep with my arms around it.
+I also recommend this slashproof backpack when riding on public transportation.
 (Oh, and I would suggest not listening to your headphones while sleeping in a public place.)
 Check out our Pac Safe Camera Bag Protector Review.

 - When booking a hotel or hostel, make sure it has good reviews when it comes to security and they offer a locker or in-room safe.

 - I always purchase travel insurance and make sure it covers my valuables if something were to happen.
 I use World Nomads because they have a great reputation.
 They also offer insurance for digital nomads who want extra coverage for things like laptops, camera gear, phones, and iPads.
 You can also look into covering these items if you have a homeowners or renter’s policy on your home.

 - Don’t get wasted and walk around alone in unfamiliar territory.
 (Which is something I also did in Amsterdam, but luckily nothing bad happened).